Weed and Pest Animal Management

 Despite it's name, Queensland Fruit Fly (QFF) is now found in Victoria, including Murrindindi Shire.
 It is one of Australia's most serious and destructive pests, threatening both the commercial fruit and vegetable industry, and home growers.
 If left uncontrolled, it can destroy crops over an entire region.

-We can all help to prevent Queensland Fruit Fly.
 More information is provided on these video links that are supplied courtesy of Nillumbik Shire Council:

 European rabbits are invasive pests throughout our region.
 They cause significant damage to the natural environment, to primary production, and the amenity of our parks and reserves.
 Their impact includes: